Blockstream/satellite/doc/bitcoin.md

-where `[datadir]` should be the target Bitcoin [data directory](https://en.bitcoin.it/wiki/Data_directory) that you will use when running FIBRE (by default `~/.bitcoin/`).
+where `[datadir]` should be the target Bitcoin [data directory](https://en.bitcoin.it/wiki/Data_directory) that you will use when running Bitcoin Satellite (by default `~/.bitcoin/`).

-Lastly, note that Bitcoin FIBRE is a fork of Bitcoin Core Version 0.16, hence other [Bitcoin Core configuration options](https://wiki.bitcoin.com/w/Running_Bitcoin) are supported and can be added to the generated `bitcoin.conf` configuration file as needed.
+Lastly, note that Bitcoin Satellite is a fork of Bitcoin Core Version 0.19, hence other [Bitcoin Core configuration options](https://wiki.bitcoin.com/w/Running_Bitcoin) are supported and can be added to the generated `bitcoin.conf` configuration file as needed.
 For example, to run the node based on satellite links only (unplugged from the internet), add